Carrooi/Node-SourceCompiler/README.md

 ## ECO templates

-Unfortenatelly now minifiing is supported only for jquerified templates.
+Unfortunately now minifiing is supported only for jquerified templates.

 ## Parsing files